 14. It is to be hoped that Mr Fletcher and Mr Caldwell will continue to provide assistance as Assistant Commissioners in the future.
-This will not only serve to promote public confidence in the inspection process, it will also assist Guernsey law enforcement authorities in the more effective use of the powers under review, which will in turn bring substantial benefit to the people of Guernsey.
+Their continued involvement will not only serve to promote public confidence in the inspection process, it will also assist Guernsey law enforcement authorities in the more effective use of the powers under review, which will in turn bring substantial benefit to the people of Guernsey.
+The improvements in working practices which I have noted during my time as Commissioner are to a very great extent attributable to their involvement in the inspection process.